 Dubrovnik, Croatia

 Your Mediterranean yacht cruise begins in the historic city of Dubrovnik.
-Often referred to as the Pearl of the Adriatic, this UNESCO World Heritage-listed city is celebrated for its breathtaking architecture—its red terracotta rooftops and pale stone walls creating a striking contrast against the turquoise waters below.
-Upon arrival, you’ll be transferred to your Emerald Cruises luxury yacht to embark on a voyage of intriguing cities and extraordinary coastlines.
-Please book your flight to arrive into Dubrovnik prior to 06:00 PM.
+Often referred to as the Pearl of the Adriatic, this World Heritage-listed city is celebrated for its breathtaking architecture – red terracotta rooftops and pale stone walls creating a striking contrast against the turquoise waters below.
+Upon arrival, you’ll be transferred to your Emerald luxury yacht to embark on a voyage through intriguing cities and extraordinary coastlines.

 Kotor, Montenegro

 Enveloped by medieval walls, the fortified city of Kotor is a place of ancient stories and modern culture.
-Nestled between imposing mountains and the Adriatic Sea, this UNESCO World Heritage-listed setting is brimming with Venetian palaces, cobblestone lanes and café-hemmed squares.
-Climb the 1350 steps up to St John’s Fortress, where you’ll have spectacular views over the Bay of Kotor.
+Nestled between imposing mountains and the Adriatic Sea, this World Heritage-listed setting is brimming with Venetian palaces, cobblestone lanes and café-hemmed squares.
+Climb the 1,350 steps up to St John’s Fortress, where you’ll have spectacular views over the Bay of Kotor.

 Sarandë, Albania - Corfu, Greece